oZelloX/QA-portfolio-/projects/api_shop/bug_reports/post_products_docs_incorrect_id_handling.md

 **Preconditions:**
 - The API is accessible at `https://fakestoreapi.com/products`
 - The user has Postman installed and a working internet connection
-- Request body is prepared according to official documentation, including `id` field
+- A valid JSON request body is prepared based on the documentation at https://fakestoreapi.com/docs

 ---